-- (b) In ACER's view, the Proposal does not fully comply with Article 10(5) (b) of the FCA Regulation requiring transparency and accuracy of the flow-based results to be confirmed in a CCR.
-ACER has thus amended the Proposal so that it meets this requirement: - (i) In order to enhance transparency, ACER has amended the provisions related to the publication of data, taking into account the recommendations of the Core regulatory authorities provided in the non-paper (Article 20 of the amended Proposal, see section 6.2.6.3 for more details). - (ii) In order to improve accuracy of the flow-based results, ACER has amended the application of AC load flow for the calculation of maximum flow (see paragraph (68)) and reference flow (see paragraph (104)), as well as removed the PTDF sensitivity threshold (see paragraph (95)); - (c) The Proposal complies with Article 10(5) (c) of the FCA Regulation, as it provides a sufficiently long transitional period to the market participants to adapt their processes.
-The initial implementation phase of 5 years has been shortened by ACER to 3 years (see section 6.2.7), which still allows to mandate the minimum period of 6 months required by Article 10(5)(c) of the FCA Regulation for testing the new approach with market participants. - (56) The Proposal complies with Article 10(6) of the FCA Regulation as it applies security analyses based on multiple scenarios pursuant to subparagraph (a) of Article 10(4) of the FCA Regulation and refers to the requirements set out in Article 21(1) of the CACM Regulation, as provided in paragraphs (58) and (59). - (57) The Proposal complies with Article 10(7) of the FCA Regulation, as it defines a fallback procedure in case the initial capacity calculation does not lead to any results, and refers to Article 21(3) of the CACM Regulation. - (58) The Proposal includes all the elements listed in Article 21(1)(a) of the CACM Regulation (as required by Article 10 of the FCA Regulation): - (a) a methodology for determining the reliability margin in Article 4 of the Proposal; - (b) a methodology for determining operational security limits in Article 5 of the Proposal; - (c) a methodology for allocation constraints in Article 6 of the Proposal and in Annex 1 of the Proposal; - (d) a methodology for determining contingencies relevant to capacity calculation in Article 7 of the Proposal;
+- (b) In ACER's view, the Proposal does not fully comply with Article 10(5)(b) of the FCA Regulation requiring transparency and accuracy of the flow-based results to be confirmed in a CCR.
+ACER has thus amended the Proposal so that it meets this requirement: - (i) In order to enhance transparency, ACER has amended the provisions related to the publication of data, taking into account the recommendations of the Core regulatory authorities provided in the non-paper (Article 20 of the amended Proposal, see section 6.2.6.3 for more details). - (ii) In order to improve accuracy of the flow-based results, ACER has amended the application of AC load flow for the calculation of maximum flow (see paragraph (78)) and reference flow (see paragraph (114)), as well as removed the PTDF sensitivity threshold (see paragraph (105)); - (c) The Proposal complies with Article 10(5)(c) of the FCA Regulation, as it provides a sufficiently long transitional period to the market participants to adapt their processes.
+The initial implementation phase of 5 years has been shortened by ACER to 3 years (see section 6.2.7), which still allows to provide the minimum period of 6 months required by Article 10(5)(c) of the FCA Regulation for testing the new approach with market participants. - (66) The Proposal complies with Article 10(6) of the FCA Regulation as it applies security analyses based on multiple scenarios pursuant to subparagraph (a) of Article 10(4) of the FCA Regulation and refers to the requirements set out in Article 21(1) of the CACM Regulation, as provided in paragraphs (68) and (69).

+- (67) The Proposal complies with Article 10(7) of the FCA Regulation, as it defines a fallback procedure in case the initial capacity calculation does not lead to any results, and refers to Article 21(3) of the CACM Regulation. - (68) The Proposal includes all the elements listed in Article 21(1)(a) of the CACM Regulation (as required by Article 10 of the FCA Regulation): - (a) a methodology for determining the reliability margin in Article 4 of the Proposal; - (b) a methodology for determining operational security limits in Article 5 of the Proposal; - (c) a methodology for allocation constraints in Article 6 of the Proposal and in Annex 1 of the Proposal; - (d) a methodology for determining contingencies relevant to capacity calculation in Article 7 of the Proposal; - (e) a methodology for determining generation shift keys in Article 8 of the Proposal; and - (f) a methodology for determining the remedial actions to be considered in capacity calculation in Article 9 of the Proposal. - (69) The Proposal includes a detailed description of the capacity calculation approach in line with the requirements of Article 21(1)(b), subparagraphs (i), (iii), (iv), (v) and (vii), of the CACM Regulation (as required by Article 10 of the FCA Regulation), 12 as it includes: - (a) a mathematical description of the applied capacity calculation approach, including the calculation of PTDF and RAM values, in Articles 13 and 14 of the Proposal; - (b) rules for taking into account previously allocated cross-zonal capacity in Article 14 of the Proposal; - (c) rules on the adjustment of power flows on critical network elements or of cross-zonal capacity due to remedial actions in Article 9 of the Proposal; and - (d) rules for sharing the power flow capabilities of critical network elements among different CCRs in order to accommodate these flows, in Article 15 of the Proposal.